1. How can I Turn a Modest tax-deferred account Into Millions for my Family.

 Unlike a traditional IRA that requires you to start taking money out at 70 1/2, with a Roth IRA there are no required minimum distributions during your lifetime.
 And, generally, after five years or age 59 1/2 (whichever is later), all withdrawals are income tax-free.
 So you can leave your money there, growing tax-free, for as long as you wish.

 You can stretch out a Roth IRA just like a regular IRA.
 After you die, distributions can be paid over the actual life expectancy of your beneficiary.
 Your spouse can even do a rollover and name a new beneficiary.
 And, remember, all distributions to your beneficiaries will be income tax-free.

-12. Do I need professional assistance of an attorney or a CPA?
+12. Do I need professional assistance?

 Yes, especially if you have a sizeable amount in tax-deferred plans and your estate is large enough to pay estate taxes.
 The rules are still complicated and loaded with tax traps and penalties.
 Also, any time you name someone besides your spouse as beneficiary, you need expert advice.

 The above general information is not meant as legal and/or tax advice.
 You should see a competent professional before you make any decisions.

 If you are interested in beginning the process of getting a living will, living trust or have any questions about estate planning contact our estate planning lawyers today or call our attorneys directly at 724-216-6551 or 724-832-7171.